tnichols217/win-debloat/README.md

 Takes a stock Windows 10/11 ISO, strips bloatware at the WIM image level, and produces a clean bootable ISO — entirely on Linux, no Wine required.

+# WARNING:

+This project produces an ISO that will autoinstall upon booting!
+It installs Windows on the first disk available to the installer, NO CONFIRMATION.

+This was primarily build for VM installs on Linux, but should work in other places as well.
+If a non-autoinstall ISO variant is wanted, open an issue and tag me.

 ## What it does

 | Step | Tool used | What it removes / changes |